CODE-SUBMIT/dataset2/README.md

 The data will be provided by downloading from the LCSF Dataset Web server.

 # Usage report, etc.
-You are required to give LCSF Dataset Co., Ltd. notice in advance of any press releases or media interviews regarding research results.Please submit a report on publications at conferences and in journals every year in response to a request from the LCSF DATASET office.Before a private company employee joins the laboratory or your laboratory starts a new collaboration with a private company after signing the Consent Form, please consult with the IDR office well in advance.
+You are required to give LCSF Dataset Co., Ltd. notice in advance of any press releases or media interviews regarding research results.Please submit a report on publications at conferences and in journals every year in response to a request from the LCSF DATASET office.Before a private company employee joins the laboratory or your laboratory starts a new collaboration with a private company after signing the Consent Form, please consult with the LCSF dataset office well in advance.

 # Documents
 1.Application Form